About the Book

 Tracking Triggers: From Reactivity to Responsiveness is a book and learning initiative created by John Ford, a workplace mediator, educator, and author of Peace at Work: The HR Manager’s Guide to Workplace Mediation.

-Launching Spring 2026, the book offers a practical approach to recognizing emotional triggers, building self-awareness and emotional resilience, and choosing conscious response over reactivity.
+Launching Spring 2026, the book offers a practical approach to recognizing triggers and the triggered states that follow, building self-awareness and emotional resilience, and choosing conscious response over reactivity.

 Why Tracking Matters

-This book takes the same approach to emotional triggers.
-A trigger isn’t a flaw to suppress—it’s a sacred signal, a track leading to wholeness.
-My journey from South Africa to the U.S., from law to mediation to empathy, taught me that what triggers us can teach us—if we are willing to track it.
+This book takes the same approach to triggers and the triggered states they activate.
+Being triggered isn't a flaw to suppress.
+It's a sacred signal, a track leading to wholeness.
+My journey from South Africa to the U.S., from law to mediation to empathy, taught me that what triggers us can teach us, if we are willing to track it.

 We live in a time when stress, disconnection, and unprocessed emotion ripple through our relationships, workplaces, and communities.
-Left unexamined, our triggers:
+Left unexamined, being triggered:

 Hijack our nervous system and close down curiosity